Be Amazed At How You Can Sound ✨

 Callahan (Cali Ghost) is a the owner of Cali Ghost Productions and is qualified to professionally mix and master your track.
 He graduated from Digital Music Production in 2020, where he learned complex mixing and mastering strategies, engineered in multiple professional studios, and worked under and alongside Adam Fulton.
 Adam Fulton created the sounds for Halo and engineered for Paul Mccartney.

 Every professional artist pays an engineer to mix and master their raw vocals.
 It is two essential processes that dramatically improve the quality of your recording.
 Mixing refers to balancing the elements of your song, and mastering refers to the optimization of the overall sound.
 It is an extremely complex process that takes years of training and loads of special software to truly master.
-If you mix and master your own vocals and disagree with this, don’t take it the wrong way, but you probably aren’t doing it right.

 Professional mixing and mastering is for any musician that wants to make a recording that sounds good.
 In most cases when you hear a “really good artist or singer,” you are actually just complimenting the engineer’s ability to mix and master.